arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 Here's the code for the Portenta UWB Shield, which acts as the Controlee (Responder) in this Two-Way Ranging scenario:

-**📋 Board Selection Check:** Ensure `Portenta C33` is selected in the IDE before uploading this code.
+**📋 Board Selection Check:** Ensure `Portenta C33` is selected in the Arduino IDE before uploading this code.

 ```arduino
 /**